brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 ```
 ------------

-Now we need to know our greatest common version, we're going to use it to check support to `BIP155`, `wtxid_relay` and others.
+Now we need to know our greatest common version to know how compatible we are, you can note in the code we're checking support to `BIP155`, `wtxid_relay` and others.

 ```cpp
 // Change version